 NYU Langone doctors help children with hemophilia manage their symptoms and live as normal a life as possible.
-In addition, specialists at the Sala Institute for Child and Family Centered Care, part of Hassenfeld Children’s Hospital of New York at NYU Langone, offer access to resources and services that your child may need to cope with frequent intravenous (IV) infusions and other aspects of treatment.
+In addition, specialists at the Sala Institute for Child and Family Centered Care, part of Hassenfeld Children’s Hospital at NYU Langone, offer access to resources and services that your child may need to cope with frequent intravenous (IV) infusions and other aspects of treatment.

 When started early, treatment for children with hemophilia can usually prevent serious bleeding episodes.
 However, many parents still worry about their child’s safety.
 Our specialists offer guidance on which sports and activities are safest, and prescriptions for medications that can be used during emergencies.
 Our doctors also collaborate with your child’s pediatrician, caregivers, and educators to make his or her environment as safe as possible.

 In most instances, treatment with clotting factor replacement therapy can prevent repeated episodes of bleeding in the joints.
 When it occurs, however, the bleeding can lead to pain, inflammation, and joint damage.
 Children who experience occasional pain or swelling may find relief by applying ice or heat to the affected area.

 If more persistent joint pain develops, our doctors may refer your child to a Rusk Rehabilitation physical therapist.
 The therapist can teach your child exercises and other techniques for reducing swelling around the joints and increasing his or her range of motion.
 The therapist can also provide tips on how to eat a balanced diet and maintain a healthy weight to avoid putting too much pressure on the joints.